MewBiscuit/esp32-lightMeter/README.md

 This is an example project for interfacing with an SSD1306 OLED display using the ESP-IDF framework.
 The project reads an analog input value from a photoresistor and displays it on the OLED screen along with a set of bar indicators and a sun icon to represent light levels.
 The additional five LED indicators which are independent from the OLED display represent different light level thresholds.

-The project uses ESP-IDF as a development platform.
 Most of the code if not all of it is written in C.

 ## Dependencies